Doxuno

 DURATION AND SURVIVAL

-The confidentiality obligations set forth in this Agreement shall remain in effect for two (2) years following the termination of the Employee's employment with the Company, whether such termination is voluntary or involuntary, with or without cause.
-Notwithstanding the foregoing, with respect to any Confidential Information that constitutes a "trade secret" as defined under the Defend Trade Secrets Act, 18 U.S.C.
-Sections 1836 to 1839, or applicable state enactments of the Uniform Trade Secrets Act (including, where applicable, California Civil Code Sections 3426.1 to 3426.11), the Employee's obligations of non-disclosure shall continue for as long as such information qualifies as a trade secret under applicable law.
-Intentional theft of trade secrets may also give rise to criminal liability under 18 U.S.C.
-Section 1832.
+The confidentiality obligations set forth in this Agreement shall remain in effect for two (2) years following the termination of the Employee's employment with the Company, whether voluntary or involuntary, with or without cause.
+Notwithstanding the foregoing, with respect to any Confidential Information that constitutes a "trade secret" as defined under the federal Defend Trade Secrets Act (18 U.S.C. §§1836–1839 (Defend Trade Secrets Act of 2016)) or the law of the State of California (Cal.
+Civ.
+Code §§3426–3426.11 (California Uniform Trade Secrets Act)), the Employee's obligations of non-disclosure shall continue for as long as such information qualifies as a trade secret.
+Intentional theft of trade secrets may give rise to criminal liability under 18 U.S.C. §1832.

 5.